wiseodd/controlled-text-generation/README.md

 ## Difference compared to the paper
 1. Only conditions the model with sentiment, i.e. no tense conditioning.
-2. Entirely using SST dataset, which has only ~2800 sentences (after filtering).
+2. Entirely using SST dataset, which has only ~2800 sentences after filtering.
 This might not be enough and leads to overfitting.
 The base VAE in the original model by Hu, 2017 [1] is trained using larger dataset first.
-3. Obviously most the hyperparameters values are different.
+3. Obviously most of the hyperparameters values are different.

 ## References
 1. Hu, Zhiting, et al. "Toward controlled generation of text."
 International Conference on Machine Learning.
 2017. [[pdf](http://proceedings.mlr.press/v70/hu17e/hu17e.pdf)]